Wednesday, September 11, 2019

 Where were you when the towers fell?

-Twin Towers - internet image
+Twin Towers, internet image

-September 11th 2001 is one of the dates that people will clearly remember where they were, and what they were doing when the world as we knew it changed forever; the day the twin towers in New York City were destroyed.
+September 11th, 2001, is one of the dates that people will clearly remember where they were, and what they were doing when the world as we knew it changed forever; the day the Twin Towers in New York City were destroyed.

-Lawrie and I were on a four-day get-away from our jobs.
-We had driven from our home in the Okanagan Valley of BC, Canada, to Yellowstone National Park located where the states of Montana, Idaho and Wyoming meet.
-It was a quick laughter-filled trip to visit the imaginary Yogi Bear in his home at Jellystone Park.
+Lawrie and I were on a four-day getaway from our jobs.
+We had driven from our home in the Okanagan Valley of BC, Canada, to Yellowstone National Park, located where the states of Montana, Idaho, and Wyoming meet.
+It was a quick, laughter-filled trip to visit the imaginary Yogi Bear in his home at Jellystone Park.

-The day before - enjoying Jellystone Park
+The day before, enjoying Jellystone Park

-Early in the morning of September 11th we checked out of our hotel, and stopped for coffee at a cute little café in Helena Montana, that offered baked goodies and lattes.
-As we waited for our coffee to be crafted the news suddenly switched to a live report from New York City; a plane had stuck one of the towers.
+Early in the morning of September 11th, we checked out of our hotel and stopped for coffee at a cute café in Helena, Montana, that offered baked goods and lattes.
+As we waited for our coffee to be crafted, the news suddenly switched to a live report from New York City; a plane had struck one of the towers.
 As we stood with our mouths hanging open, we watched a second plane hit the other tower.
+A chill of fear rolled up my spine.
+This was incomprehensible.

 “We have to get back across the border.
 Now!”
 Lawrie said.

-Helena - for coffees
+Helena for coffee

 We had a Sirius satellite radio in the car and set it to the public broadcast system, listening intently for more information.

-We drove slightly over the speed limit, heading to the border between Orville Washington and Osoyoos BC, Canada.
-It was the easiest crossing for us as we were familiar with the I-90 route passing through Missoula Montana and Spokane Washington.
+We drove slightly over the speed limit, heading to the border between Orville, Washington, and Osoyoos, BC, Canada.
+It was the easiest crossing for us as we were familiar with the I-90 route passing through Missoula, Montana, and Spokane, Washington.
 We didn’t have smartphones or Google Maps in 2001, but we knew it was about a thirteen to fourteen-hour drive to our house.

-A short time later we had to pull the car over and listen in disbelief as the broadcaster explained that the towers had collapsed, and that another plane had crashed before hitting the White House.
+A short time later, we had to pull the car over and listen in disbelief as the broadcaster explained that the towers had collapsed, and that another plane had crashed before hitting the White House.
 We had no words, we just listened in stunned silence.
-Lawrie sadly shook his head and re-started the car.
+Lawrie sadly shook his head and restarted the car.
 He swung onto the road and continued driving towards home.

-Lawrie at Jellystone Park on Sept 10th 2001
+Lawrie, Jellystone Park on Sept 10th, 2001

-Fortunately for us, we always shared the driving and could just keep moving north-west only stopping for gas for the car, more coffee, a little food and bathroom breaks for us.
+Fortunately for us, we always shared the driving and could just keep moving northwest, only stopping for gas for the car, more coffee, a little food, and bathroom breaks for us.
 Every stop was stressful; people cried and hugged each other, or silently stared at the televisions reporting yet more tragedies and destruction.

 “Drive safely!”
 I remember the guy saying as we drove away.
-That was the first time ever we had ever heard a comment like that from a customs agent.
+That was the first time we had ever heard a comment like that from a customs agent.
 His world had been badly rattled, too.

 The winding dark road between Osoyoos and Penticton was more difficult than the previous thirteen hours on the main highway.
 The dark country road passed by vineyards and orchards with hungry deer haphazardly crossing in front of our vehicle.
 We had a few near misses, but managed to arrive at our house without an accident.